 Also, remember that the appraiser will only consider finished improvements to the home.
 You cannot ask them to determine value based on good faith.

 If you are selling a home and have gotten an appraisal, don’t think the buyer’s lender will use it.
 They will not!
-The lender holding the mortgage will order their own independent appraisal.
+The lender holding the mortgage will order their independent appraisal.

 A Zillow Zestimate should be ignored whether you buy or sell a home.
 It is a worthless piece of information!
 Sometimes, the Zillow value is off by over $100,000 from the actual value.